Browser Passwords Remain Hacker Favorite

 Real-World Consequences

 In September 2023, attackers used infostealer malware to compromise a multinational corporate computer.
 The malware harvested passwords stored in web browsers and applications, including credentials for the Regional Internet Registry for Europe, Middle East and Central Asia.
 Those credentials were exfiltrated and published.
-The compromised firm did not change the password or implement multi-factor authentication for months, allowing attackers easy access to critical network infrastructure.
+The compromised firm did not change the password or implement multi-factor authentication for months, allowing attackers continued access to critical network infrastructure.

-In October 2025, researchers at Synthient uncovered a collection of 183 million email passwords exposed through infostealer malware campaigns.
+In October 2025, cybersecurity firm Synthient uncovered a collection of 183 million email passwords exposed through infostealer malware campaigns.
 The data appeared on the Have I Been Pwned database, marking one of the largest credential leaks of the year.
 Google confirmed the credentials originated from malware infections on individual user devices, not from any Gmail server vulnerability.
 The distinction matters.
 The breach occurred because users stored passwords in browsers, and infostealers harvested them at scale.

 The Defense Contractor Problem